 Our first Deep Dive Taking a race and ethnicity lens to conceptualisations of homelessness in England was published in May 2024.
 This research, carried out with the Runnymede Trust, explores what homelessness means for different ethnic groups and the additional issues some face in accessing housing and support.

-Our research interns delivered quality impactful research looking in-depth at issues for specific communities in the UK.
+Over the programme we also had three research interns who delivered quality impactful research looking in-depth at issues for specific communities in the UK:

-- Final programme report including updated statistical analysis and lived experience research.
+Next Steps – Our final programme report pulling together all our findings and including updated statistical analysis and lived experience research is coming soon.

 We are also continuously working to establish and strengthen partnerships that can effectively communicate and advocate for change.